Waynsday/IC_Drivers/README.md

 2. Go to main.c and insert the contents of [printf.c](https://github.com/Waynsday/IC_Drivers/blob/main/printf.c) as a private prototype function.
 3. You can now use printf() as normal in your code and expect the output to be in the SWV ITM Data Console.

+## Known Issues & Fixes
+#### FM no longer working after using WriteNONVOL function or _Init function.
+This issue is a logical error in the first version of the code.
+The WriteNONVOL function has an issue in bit reversal which causes the register to go into an undetermined state.
+This can be fixed using the power loss recovery sequence.
+1. Create a new project.
+2. Configure SPI_SCK, SPI_MOSI (FM Pin DQ0), and HOLD Pin (FM Pin HOLD#/DQ3) as a GPIO_Output pin set to very high maximum output speed.
+3. Open [NVCIssue_Fix_main.c](https://github.com/Waynsday/IC_Drivers/blob/main/NVCIssue_Fix_main.c) and copy the clock_cycle function.
+Replace appropriate CS pin in the function.
+4. Copy the code inside the main function to implement the power loss recovery sequenece.
+5. Run / Debug the code. **DO NOT** use breakpoints.
+The sequence must be done in order without interruption.
+6. Go back to a working project where the SPI peripheral is properly configured.
+Extended SPI should be working and can be tested using MT25QL_ReadID() function.
+7. Run the MT25QL_ResetNONVOL() function onto the same flash memory using SPI.
+Use ReadNONVOL() function to verify if register value is reset to 0xFFFF.

 ## MIT License

 Copyright (c) 2024 Wayne Akeboshi